gsimpso4/Bike-Share-Analytics/README.md

-# Cycle-Hire-Analytics
+# Bike share Analytics
-Collaborative development of analytics to assist Cycle Hire schemes to improve service and usage.
-Inaugurated by London, but open to all.
+Collaborative development of analytics to assist bike share schemes to improve service and usage.
+Inaugurated by London Cycle Hire, but open to all.